Other common names:

-White curl grubs have a characteristic ‘C’ shape and three pairs of legs.
+White curl grubs have a characteristic ‘C’ shape and three pairs of legs (as shown in the images).
 They live underground, protected by soil.
 In subtropical areas, lawn injury is commonly seen from November through to January.
 The most common causal agent is African black beetle (Heteronychus arator), although a number of native and non-native scarabs that look similar and produce comparable damage.
 These include pruinose scarab (Sericesthis geminata) and Argentine scarab (Cyclocephala signaticollis).

 Third instar African black beetle larvae grow to 20–25 mm in length before pupating in the soil.
 They have an orange-brown head capsule.
 Oval shaped, shiny black adults, 12–15 mm long, emerge during February, feeding on stems just below ground level.
 They are less active through winter and mate in spring after the female has reached sexual maturity.